Characterizations of categories of commutative C*-subalgebras: Motivation

 \section{Motivation}

+We do not require C*-algebras to have a unit, and write $\cat{Cstar}$ for the category of C*-algebras and $*$-homomorphisms.

 \begin{definition} Write $\C(A)$, or simply $\C$, for the collection of nonzero commutative C*-subalgebras $C$ of a C*-algebra $A$.
-Here, we do not require C*-algebras to have a unit.
 This set of objects can be made into a category by various choices of morphisms, such as: \begin{itemize} \item inclusions $C \hookrightarrow C'$, given by $c \mapsto c$, yielding a (posetal) category $\Cs(A)$; \item injective $*$-morphisms $C \rightarrowtail C'$, giving a (left-cancellative) category $\Cm(A)$. \end{itemize} \end{definition}

 These two categories are interesting for two related reasons.
-First, they form a major ingredient in an attack on a noncommutative extension of Gelfand duality~\cite{vdbergheunen:colim,vdbergheunen:nogo,heunenreyes:awstar}.
+First, they form a major ingredient in a new attack on a noncommutative extension of Gelfand duality~\cite{vdbergheunen:colim,vdbergheunen:nogo,heunenreyes:awstar}.
 Essentially, one could think of them as invariants of a C*-algebra.
 Second, they play an important role in the recent use of topos theory in the foundations of quantum physics.
 From this perspective, one could think of them as encoding the logic of a quantum-mechanical system whose observables are modeled by the C*-algebra $A$.
 We will discuss these two perspectives in turn, but first we consider functoriality of the construction $A \mapsto \C(A)$.
 Section~\ref{sec:inclusionsinjections} below discusses the relationship between the two choices of morphisms, $\Cm(A)$ or $\Cs(A)$ in more detail.